lic-nz/ejson/README.md

 **DO NOT** place the file containing your private secret inside the working directory (git repository).
 They should be stored somewhere outside of a Git repository such that they cannot be mistakenly committed.
 An `~/.ejson/keys` directory is recommended (`~` being `C:/Users/yourusername` in Windows).
 The example commands in this document make use of such a directory.

+# Working with Terraform secrets

+Our service deployments require secrets, stored in the repository inside `secrets.tfvars.ejson`.
+Keys exist already for working with these files, so you will not need to create any.

+The keys can be found in the [`lic-terraform-ejson` s3 bucket](https://s3.console.aws.amazon.com/s3/object/lic-terraform-ejson/terraform-ejson.details.txt?region=ap-southeast-2&tab=overview#).
+Inside your `~/.ejson/keys` directory make a new file with the filename being the public key and the file contents being the private key.

 # Usage

 **Note**